alfhj/cuelab/README.md

 `python run.py`

 To convert text cues for the first time: `python run.py --convert-text`.
 This must be run when text cues are changed.
 The program will assume the PNG files in `cues/temp` are in the same order as in `cues/cues.txt`

+### TODO
+- [ ] Prevent mpv from taking focus when starting cuelab
+- [ ] Show icon and length of each cue and update currently playing position